-The impetus for the series derived from my realization that a document had not been made of individuals who make up the Aboriginal arts community.
+The impetus for the series derived from my realization that a document had not been made of individuals who make up the Indigenous arts community.
 I have liked taking portraits of people, and that coupled with the opportunity of going to the a Banff residency in 2008 and seeing all these artists together as a group, made me want to embark upon this documentary project.
 I have continued to photograph artists in different cities in an attempt to give as much representation to my community as possible.

 In these images, as in all my work, I see the photograph as a performance space, where identity is constantly worked and reworked, represented, and perhaps hidden.
 I use the portrait convention to acknowledge the agency of the individual in bringing together in a conscious and unconscious way, the numerous cultural and personal factors through which the sense of self is expressed.
 This idea applies to me taking pictures of my self, and others, who stand before my camera, seeing their selves revealed in the photograph.